 The administration of the IPO is carried out by the following bodies:

-- three members of the FISP Steering Committee and/or representatives chosen by it.
+the President of FISP (or his/her representative), and two other members of the FISP Steering Committee and/or representatives chosen by it;

 It is chaired by the President of FISP (or his/her representative).